Home > About > In Perspective - In History

 1850 – Sparrows arrived in the new world; eight pairs were imported by the Brooklyn Institute.

-1852 – Construction was started on the Rockford College original eight acre site along the Rock River.
+1852 – Construction was started on the Rockford Female Seminary original eight-acre-site along the Rock River.
 Also, this was the year Rockford was incorporated, the first Chicago and Galena Railroad reached Chicago, and the first Holstein cow arrived in America.

 1854 – State Street Bridge, the first bridge built across the Rock River, linked east and west settlements.